Dar says govt focused on attaining higher, inclusive and sustainable economic growth

 He emphasized that the government is now focused on attaining higher, inclusive and sustainable economic growth.

-He said that the successful implementation of measures such as NFIS will play a key role in this regard.
+He said that the successful implementation of measures such as NFIS will play a key role in this regard.—APP